Lightstreamer/TEST-Lightstreamer-lib-adapter-java-inprocess/README.md

 ## Configuration

 Each Adapter Set is defined by a configuration file called `adapters.xml` placed in a specific subfolder of `/adapters`.
-Please refer to the WELCOME Adapter Set pre-installed in the factory donwload of Lightstreamer as a reference of Adapters deploy and to [the provided template of adapters.xml](https://lightstreamer.com/docs/ls-server/latest/inprocess_adapter_conf_template/adapters.xml) for a complete description of all the parameters configurable for an Adapter Set.
+Please refer to the WELCOME Adapter Set pre-installed in the factory download of Lightstreamer as a reference of Adapters deploy and to [the provided template of adapters.xml](https://lightstreamer.com/docs/ls-server/latest/inprocess_adapter_conf_template/adapters.xml) for a complete description of all the parameters configurable for an Adapter Set.

 In case you want to use Eclipse for developing and running your own Adapter Set, please refer to the instructions provided in this [thread](http://forums.lightstreamer.com/showthread.php?4875-Developing-amp-Running-an-Adapter-Set-Using-Eclipse) of our [Java Adapter API](http://forums.lightstreamer.com/forumdisplay.php?6-Java-Adapter-API) support forum.